-The main area within the facility is specific pathogen free (SPF) – within the 180 m2 of SPF are, there are several functionally and microbiologically isolated units – i.e., quarantine, separate animal housing rooms for mice and rats, immunologically deficient/compromised and transgenic mice, and separate rooms for the work with BSL2 infectious models with adjacently located procedure/surgery rooms.
-Within the SPF area, rodents are housed exclusively in individually ventilated cages.
+The main area within the facility is specific pathogen free (SPF) – within the 180 m2 of SPF are, there are several functionally and microbiologically isolated units – i.e., quarantine, separate animal housing rooms for mice and rats/hamsters, immunologically deficient/compromised and transgenic mice, and separate ABSL3 room complex for the work with infectious models.
+All the animal housing rooms have adjacently located procedure/surgery rooms.
+Within the SPF area, rodents are housed exclusively in individually ventilated cages (IVCs).
 Outside the SPF area, there is a conventional open cage room for non-SPF rodent housing and an adjacent procedure room.

 The necessary level of biocontainment and bioexclusion within the facility is ensured by IVCs, pass-through autoclaves, automated cage washer, air shower, BLS2 level laminar hoods and cage changing stations, hydrogen peroxide vaporiser as well as specialised and HEPA filter controlled regulated ventilation system.
 The microbiological monitoring of rodents is performed by certified laboratories according to FELASA recommendations.

-- Mice and rat housing in individually ventilated cages (Tecniplast) in compliance with relevant EU animal welfare rules;
+- Mice, rat and hamster housing in individually ventilated cages (Tecniplast) in compliance with relevant EU animal welfare rules

-- Surgery rooms and equipment (isoflurane anaesthesia system, intraoperative physiological monitoring system, glass bead steriliser etc.);
+- Surgery rooms and equipment (isoflurane anaesthesia system, intraoperative physiological monitoring system etc.)

-- Designated ABSL2 rooms for housing and procedures/surgery for mouse models for infectious diseases (individually ventilated cages, BLS2 laminar flow cabinet, isoflurane anaesthesia system, dedicated autoclave etc.);
+- Designated ABSL3 rooms for housing and procedures/surgery for mouse models for infectious diseases (individually ventilated cages, BLS2 laminar flow cabinet, isoflurane anaesthesia system, dedicated autoclave etc.)

-- Consulting of scientific personnel on the planning the procedures with laboratory animals;
+- Consulting of scientific personnel on the planning of procedures involving laboratory animals

-- Training of scientific personnel on the work with laboratory rodents;
+- Training of scientific personnel for the work with laboratory rodents